Tools4everBV/HelloID-Conn-Prov-Target-V2-Template/README.md

 Debugging is _arguably_ one of the most complex topics in any programming / scripting language.

-The templates also comes with a __debugStart.ps1__, __config.json__ and __demoPerson.json__ in the _test_ folder.
+The templates also comes with a __debugStart.ps1__, __config.json__, __actionContext.json__ and __demoPerson.json__ in the _test_ folder.
 They allows you to easily debug your scripts.
 You can _mock_ variables such as the `$personContext`, `$actionContext` and all built-in variables in HelloID you need.
 By mocking these variables, you can easily test your scripts under a variety of conditions, without having to worry about external dependencies or data sources.

 To mock a variable in `debugStart.ps1`, simply specify the value you want to use for that variable in the mock object at the top of the script.